HL7/fhir-security-label-ds4p/input/pagecontent/spec.md

 The concept of inline security labels and the corresponding extensions are defined in a [separate page](inline.html).

-#### `must-display` Extension
+#### `display` Extension
-The must-display extension is based on the [`Annotation` Data Type](https://www.hl7.org/fhir/datatypes.html#Annotation), which is text note that also contains information about who made the statement and when.
+The display extension is based on the [`Annotation` Data Type](https://www.hl7.org/fhir/datatypes.html#Annotation), which is text note that also contains information about who made the statement and when.

 This extension SHOULD be used in the context of `Resource.meta` when codes from the `PrivacyMark` or `SecurityLabelMark`  value sets, e.g., CUI or COPYMark codes, are used on the Resource which indicate that certain information is to be rendered to end users.
 The `PrivacyMark` or `SecurityLabelMark` code definitions include the information to be displayed.
-The must-display extension supports inclusion of the Annotation’s author and contact, and markdown for how the information is to be displayed.
+The display extension supports inclusion of the Annotation’s author and contact, and markdown for how the information is to be displayed.

 The ability to convey renderable `PrivacyMark` or `SecurityLabelMark` security labels, including the author and the markdown role may be required by classification policies within a domain.